mandatoryhashtags/jekyll-now/_posts/2020-6-07-Gertrude-Hawk-Technical-Overview.md

 I decided to use Fastly to my advantage with sellers.
 I would output the Organization's six-digit code and the seller's ID from their entity table to the URL, thus making the seller store a cached page.

 ## The pain points
 Invariably even the best-architected solution will run into trouble.
-Mine started the admin; though they certainly did not end there.
+Mine started in the admin; though they certainly did not end there.

 ### The Admin
 I wanted to take liberal advantage of the Admin UI components that are used in a myriad of places.
 The first struggle I hit almost instantly was that without doing customization, you could not `re-use` a column.
 Sadly, a much more significant hurdle came along later.
 I wanted to display a UX for adding products to the Catalog.
 The UI components in the admin are suitable for basic CRUD operations but lack the depth of a real UX.
 So I defaulted (for time) to using a much older paradigm used in Magento 1 known as the Block view.